Burnsville Legal Separation Attorney

 Property that is obtained after a legal separation is not considered marital property and each party is also responsible for the debts that they incur after the separation.
 If the separation leads to divorce, those debts and those assets are considered non-marital.
 Anything acquired during the marriage is considered marital and may be divided accordingly.
 Overall, the cost of a legal separation is the same as a divorce and takes the same amount of time.

-If you are considering a legal separation, you will want to work with a trusted family lawyer.
-At Burns Law Office, our Burnsville legal separation attorney can help you navigate the process with ease.
+If you are considering a legal separation, you will want to work with a trusted legal separation attorney.
+At Burns Law Office, our Burnsville legal separation lawyer can help you navigate the process with ease.
 We serve clients throughout the Minneapolis metro area and across Minnesota.

 A regular separation is when the parties simply decide to live separately without any court involvement.
 They are still legally married, but they maintain separate households and they have reached a custody agreement on their own.
 Couples tend to do this before deciding on divorce.
 In the end, some couples get back together while some continue toward divorce.